derek-betz/CostEstimateGenerator/README.md

   recency (STATE 12M vs. 24/36M) and region (DIST vs. STATE) before clamping it to the published low/high range.
 - **Design memo rollups** – when summary support is thin or missing, the replacement code can inherit data from its obsolete counterparts.
-Mappings live in `src/costest/design_memos.py` (e.g., DM 25-10 pooling `401-10258/401-10259` into `401-11526`).
-To extend the table, add another entry to the dictionary and the accessor will surface it automatically.
+Static mappings live in `src/costest/design_memos.py` (e.g., DM 25-10 pooling `401-10258/401-10259` into `401-11526`) and can be supplemented with additional rows in `references/memos/mappings/design_memo_mappings.csv` (columns: `memo_id,effective_date,replacement_code,obsolete_code`).
+Static entries win on conflicts to preserve legacy behaviour.

 Each fallback sets `SOURCE`, `DATA_POINTS_USED`, and detailed `NOTES` so the Excel and CSV outputs clearly explain how the estimate was derived.
 The